 Book in Advance

 Admission pricing is $25-35 per person.
 Book ahead, as the variable prices increase as the date of your visit approaches.
-If you book two weeks in advance you can save up to 25% off admission!
+If you book two weeks in advance you can save up to 20% off admission!
 While the price seems steep at first blush, it is well worth the money!
+Check out this site for discounted evenings and free days.

 Parking in the adjacent garage is free.